flotiq/flotiq-docs/docs/API/media-library.md

 Fetching original or resized files directly is described in the next sections.

-### The Media Content Type Definition
+## Media Content Object

 As we see in the response uploaded media has its own representation as Content Object.
+You can use all the content api methods to get, list, remove Content objects.
+Be aware, that changing the `_media` metadata can lead to unexpected behaviour.

 Below we listed all parameters describing the `Media` object.

 | Parameter  | Description |
 | ---------- | ----------- |